-Opening in the Summer of 1994, 'Noel Edmonds' World of Crinkley Bottom', at Happy Mount Park, Morecambe was supposed to reach the same success Cricket St. Thomas did.
+Opening in the Summer of 1994, 'Noel Edmonds' World of Crinkley Bottom', at Happy Mount Park, Morecambe was supposed to reach the same success that the Cricket St. Thomas Park did.

 After a loss of £2 million and bitter disputes between the Council and The Unique Group, the park was closed with very few ever visiting the failed attraction.

 First opening in 1983, Pleasurewood Hills was originally an American-themed park with their brown bear mascot, Woody.
 In 1995, Noel Edmonds and Mr Blobby began a three-year stint at the park.
 This featured the 'Crinkley Bottom Castle' where visitors could go in the famous Gunge Tank from 'Noel's House Party', the 'Grab-a-Grand' Tank was also featured in daily performances.

 Visitors could meet Mr Blobby and, on certain days, Noel Edmonds would also make an appearance.

 The park also had a dedicated Crinkley Bottom shop, where various Mr Blobby merchandise could be purchased.